 Compared to a normal programming language like you’ve already learned, SQL (Structured Query Language), which is used to query databases, is a very simple syntax… there are only a small handful of verbs to learn.
 What trips people up is that you need to be able to visualize in your head what it’s going to be doing.
 We’ll spend a fair bit of time on SQL and databases because they’re so fundamental, but for now we’ll just cover enough to get you familiar with what’s going on in there.

-- How are relational databases different from XML?
+- In what way relational databases are different from XML.

-- How do you get all the records from a table in SQL?
+- How to get all the records from a table in SQL.

-- How do you insert a record in SQL?
+- How to insert a record in SQL.

 - Watch this short video introduction to relational databases to get a feel for why this stuff is useful and some more exposure to the terminology we’ll use.

 - Go through this Khan Academy tutorial, to get a feel for actually creating and manipulating databases.

 This section contains questions for you to check your understanding of this lesson on your own.
 If you’re having trouble answering a question, click it and review the material it links to.

 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.